Saudi Arabia is about to flood the market with oil, with experts predicting prices to get as low as USD $20 a barrel.

 Looking for a fuel-efficient vehicle?
 Below are some green car loans you could be able to get if you have a low-emissions vehicle.

 Base criteria: fixed and secured car loans for 'low emission' cars.
-Data accurate as at 17 May 2020.
+Data accurate as at 01 September 2020.
 Rates based on a loan of $30,000 for a five-year loan term.
-Products sorted by advertised rate, then by company name (A-Z).
+Products sorted by advertised rate.
 Repayments are calculated based on advertised rates.
+Rates correct as of October 17, 2021.
 View disclaimer.

 The entire market was not considered in selecting the above products.
 Rather, a cut-down portion of the market has been considered which includes retail products from at least the big four banks, the top 10 customer-owned institutions and Australia’s larger non-banks: